 - If they attempt to split you and your sibling, do not engage in arguments.
 Let your sibling and their spouse know that you will speak with them individually if they are having a problem with your behavior or something that you said.

 - If they use you for emotional support, let them know that it is not appropriate for them to talk badly about your sibling with you.
 Redirect them to speak with their partner to resolve the issue.

 If you've known your sibling's partner for some time and still don't get along, there are a few things you can try:

-- Do not engage with her if she is making comments that make you feel uncomfortable.
+- Do not engage with them if they are making comments that make you feel uncomfortable.
 Politely excuse yourself or set some boundaries.

-- If you've tried to set boundaries in the past but he still violates them, make sure you only engage with him in a group setting, or very minimally one on one.
+- If you've tried to set boundaries in the past but they still violate them, make sure you only engage with them in a group setting, or very minimally one on one.

-- If she tends to be abrasive or rude, try to be kind in return.
+- If they tend to be abrasive or rude, try to be kind in return.
 It is really hard for most people to continue to behave poorly when they are not getting a reaction out of their target.

-- If you just don't enjoy his company, spend some time making small talk with him at the beginning of your visit when you have the most energy.
+- If you just don't enjoy their company, spend some time making small talk with them at the beginning of your visit when you have the most energy.
 Once you've hit your max, remove yourself from the situation and hang out with someone else.

 - If you don't enjoy speaking with your sibling's partner, try to make sure that when you do spend time together you are engaging in an activity instead of a sit-down meal.
 This can limit conversations while still allowing you to spend time with your sibling.

 Improving Your Relationship